 Gwen Spicer is a textile expert who has written articles for several conservation publications, and technical bulletins for collection care that are used for surveys and workshops.
 She has also lectured extensively.
 A sample of publications, workshops and lectures are listed below.
+She is currently writing her first book, “Magnetic Mounting Systems for Museums and Cultural Institutions”, a technical publication to guide conservators and museum professionals in the creation of magnetic mounts.

 Would you like Gwen to speak to your organization, or perhaps give a workshop?
 Please contact her at (518) 765-2142 or firstname.lastname@example.org